 Sperry's Diner was owned by Paul F. Sperry and first appears in the 1933 city directory, at 210 South Fifth Avenue.
 Mike of nydiners.com says Sperry came from Erie, PA, where he ran a diner for a couple of years, and brought the diner with him.
 Sperry lived next door to the diner at 216 South Fifth with his wife Irene.

-In 1934 the name (and owner, presumably) was changed to Ward's Diner, and from 1935 to 1938 it was the Fifth Avenue Diner.
-By 1939 the diner had apparently been moved to 208 South Fifth, perpendicular to the street, and the Swiss Garment Cleaning company expanded from its store front on Fourth Avenue, next door to a neon sign factory, into the lot where the diner had been.
-In 1940 the restaurant was listed as "Nelson Esther" but I don't know if that's the owner's name or the restaurant's.
+In 1934 the name was changed to Ward’s Diner, owned by Ward Tupper, and from 1935 to 1938 it was the Fifth Avenue Diner, owned by Charles Walquist.
+By 1939 the diner had been moved to 208 South Fifth, perpendicular to the street, and the Swiss Garment Cleaning company expanded from its store front on Fourth Avenue, next door to a neon sign factory, into the lot where the diner had been.
+In 1940 the restaurant was listed as “Nelson Esther” but I don’t know if that’s the owner’s name or the restaurant’s.
 The restaurant is not in the 1940 phone book.

 Swede's Diner had a grand opening on Thursday, March 24, 1949, one week after the grand opening of the Dagwood Diner.
 Free coffee was served all day long on opening day.
 The diner was open 24 hours.